zefoy/ngx-dropzone-wrapper/README.md

 **COMPONENT USAGE**

 Simply replace the element that would ordinarily be passed to `Dropzone` with the dropzone component.

+**NOTE:** Component provides couple additional features from directive.
+Such as the placeholder image, if you don't need them or are heavily customizing the dropzone then you might want to use the directive instead.

 ```html
 <dropzone [config]="config" [message]="'Click or drag images here to upload'" (error)="onUploadError($event)" (success)="onUploadSuccess($event)"></dropzone>